I live by two rules:

 Gabriel slammed the back door of the gallery’s storage room as the patrol car pulled out of the alley.
 His ruffled purple shirt fluttered in the back draft.
 “Best guess, they think it was a mistake, that the thief took the wrong art.
 Like that’shelpful.”

 “The wrong art?”
-Nails curled into my palms.
+My nails curled into my palms.

 In the middle of the night, some pea-brained imbecile had burgled Galileo Gallery, swiping every S. Sterling piece waiting in storage for next week’s show.
 S. Sterling—my aunt Sofie—wasn’t due back from San Francisco until this afternoon, which was why I stood in front of a ripped-open crate practicing deep-breathing exercises in a futile attempt to rein in my anger and dampen my curse.
 The stuttering fluorescent light above me mocked my ineffectual control.